joaopauloalbq/seltr/README.md

 ## Seltr script position arguments:

-* first
+* first <br />
   Language the phrase will be translated to (e.g. ru, en, ja).
 Default - ru
-* second
+* second <br />
-  Language the phrase will be translated from (or auto).
+  Language the phrase will be translated from (or 'auto' if text language should be automatically determined).
 Default - auto

 ## Setup